 Read More Stories

 BronxWorks is known for being a trusted homeless service provider in the Bronx and New York City.
 A key part of our mission to address homelessness is our work with vulnerable families.
-Today, BronxWorks operates three Family Residences capable of housing 276 families at a time and recently opened a new emergency Family Sanctuary to assist the migrant families arriving in New York City.
+Today, BronxWorks operates three Family Residences capable of housing 276 families at a time and recently opened a new emergency Family Hotel to assist the migrant families arriving in New York City.

 This year marks thirty years of our work providing shelter for homeless families in the Bronx.
 The BronxWorks Nelson Avenue Family Residence (NAFR) first opened in 1992, followed by the Jackson Avenue Family Residence (JAFR) in 1995, and the Willow Avenue Family Residence (WAFR) in 2004.
 Today, NAFR can house up to 79 families and, with the largest units, can accommodate families of 6-8 people, while JAFR can house 95 families and WAFR can house 102 families at a time.
 Combined, the three BronxWorks Family Residences can work with and provide shelter for as many as 500 families in a given year.